argumentcomputer/yatima-lang-proto/README.md

+# Yatima Haskell Prototype

+This was an early version of Yatima which used a Haskell Higher-Order-Abstract-Syntax representation for reduction and IPFS for content-addressing.
+The new implementation in Rust at https://github.com/yatima-inc/yatima, uses [Bottom-Up Beta-Reduction paper](https://www.ccs.neu.edu/home/shivers/papers/bubs.pdf), and a new content-addressing schema called Hashspace.

 # Yatima: A programming language for the decentralized web

+---

 > In one sense, the Truth Mines were just another indexscape.
 Hundreds of
 > thousands of specialized selections of the library's contents were accessible